metabase/metabase/docs/operations-guide/running-metabase-on-azure.md

 On the next screen, select or enter the following:

-- Resource group: the one you are including all your components
+- **Resource group**: the one you are including all your components.
-- Server name: a unique name for your database
+- **Server name**: a unique name for your database.
-- Data Source: can be left as `None`
+- **Data Source**: can be left as `None`.
-- Location: the same one you used for your Resource Group and VNET
+- **Location**: the same one you used for your Resource Group and VNET.
-- Version: use the latest one you can
+- **Version**: use the latest one you can.
-- Compute + Storage: you can re-dimension your database,  but you must select the `General Purpose` tier, as it's the only tier that provides a Private Link.
+- **Compute + Storage**: you can re-dimension your database,  but you must select the `General Purpose` tier, as it's the only tier that provides a Private Link.

-- choose an admin username and password of your choice
+Then choose an admin username and password of your choice.

 Click **Next** until you get to the final page, then click **Create**.
 It'll take some time for Azure to create the database.
 Once the creation is complete, click on the **Go to resource** button.